isaacnmm/pestpolicy-hugo2XX/content/posts/best-rotary-tiller-for-tractor/index.md

 It will make it easy for you as you will make fewer passes when tilling as compared to a tiller with a small width.
 In most cases, tillers with large tilling diameter are pricey.
 But they guarantee you a short turnaround time when it comes to mowing large unwelcoming pieces of land.
 **2. Power and weight of the tiller **
 Tillers are made of various metals, which in turn weigh differently.
 You need to consider the type of soil you will be working on.
 A heavy tiller is ideal for a rocky and hard ground for ease in penetration as it's powerful.
-You need a lighter tiller when it comes to loam soil as a heavy one will compact the soil giving you a wrong end product.�When it comes to tilling depth, areas with soft soil don't need digging deeper compared to clay and rocky ground.
+You need a lighter tiller when it comes to loam soil as a heavy one will compact the soil giving you a wrong end product.When it comes to tilling depth, areas with soft soil don't need digging deeper compared to clay and rocky ground.
 If you rotate your crops, you may not need to dig deeper as compared to those who farm the same produce all year round.
 **3. Tiller rotation and number of tines **
 Choosing a tine tiller is dependent on the type of soil you will be tilling.
 Tillers with a large tilling width take less time to till a large yard as they have many tines.
 The many tines make the tiller heavier making them ideal for harder and compact grounds.
 Most tillers come with the following tines: